jbudynek/rugby2023/README.md

 </details>

 Notes to self: I still need some sort of confidence interval.
-Also some data cleaning would be nice, maybe use only past matches from teams that actually compete in the world cup - the pronostics on ITA-URU seem off, maybe that's due to bad data.
+Also some data cleaning would be nice, maybe use only past matches from teams that actually compete in the world cup - the bets on ITA-URU seem off, maybe that's due to bad data.
 See `scrape-matches.py` for the calls to a nice API that has loads of past data.

 ## 230918: Pool #3 games